Seahawks notes: What’s Pete Carroll’s magic number for balance? Carlos Dunlap again sits out practice

 “Our football is better shaped when we’re balanced and we’re attacking you and we can play off of that,” Carroll said after Seattle beat Arizona 28-21 on Nov.
 19 to snap their skid.
 “It fits the defense; it fits the special teams.
 It’s the statement of the way we play.”

 The Seahawks indeed appeared balanced in that game, rushing for 165 of their 347 total yards, the highest percentage of rushing yards of the team’s total yards in any game this season (47.55%).
-That contrasts to Seattle rushing for 1,289 yards for the season, or 29.97% of their overall total of 4,301.
+That contrasts to Seattle rushing for 1,289 yards for the season, or 29.97% of their overall total of 4,301 yards.

 And to the question of what balance looks like to Carroll, that’s probably the best answer — a win in which the rushing attack plays a significant role.